Cultural Crossroads:

 - Catherine Hughes, Executive Director, Brooks Center for the Performing Arts

-Cultural Crossroads: DvoÅ™ák in America is a live concert experience that explores the Black and Indigenous influences on DvoÅ™ák during his time in America.
-The program weaves original Native American melodies and moving African American Spirituals along with DvoÅ™ák’s most beloved chamber music.
-Short videos and imagery add to this powerful multimedia experience.
-Cultural Crossroads: DvoÅ™ák in America with its stellar and diverse cast of musicians is a catalyst for audience engagement as it entertains, educates, and inspires, drawn from the curiosity of a Czech composer a century ago.
+Cultural Crossroads: Dvořák in America is a live concert experience that explores the Black and Indigenous influences on Dvořák during his years in the United States.
+The program interweaves original Native American melodies, moving African American spirituals, and Dvořák’s most beloved chamber works, complete with storytelling videos and imagery that create a powerful multimedia experience.
+With its stellar cast of musicians, Cultural Crossroads serves as a catalyst for audience engagement—entertaining, educating, and inspiring, all sparked by the curiosity of a Czech composer more than a century ago.

 “I thought Dvorak in America was brilliant.
 It has an important story to tell and is quite effective in performance.
 The playing and singing was beautiful.
 I feel that the form of narrated plus musical playing has a future.
-The recontextualizing of the American Quintet, R. Carlos Nakai’s music,
+The recontextualizing of the American Quintet, R. Carlos Nakai’s music, and three spirituals was quite effective.
+So rich!”

 - Steve Jaffe, Mary and James H. Semans Professor of Music Composition at Duke University

-Immerse yourself in the sounds that inspired DvoÅ™ák’s most beloved chamber music.
-From moving African American Spirituals to original Native American rhythms and melodies, you’ll hear why DvoÅ™ák famously asserted “in the Negro and Indian melodies of America I discover all that is needed for a great and noble school of music.”
+Immerse yourself in the sounds that inspired Dvořák’s most beloved chamber music.
+From moving African American Spirituals to original Native American rhythms and melodies, you’ll hear why Dvořák famously asserted “in the Negro and Indian melodies of America I discover all that is needed for a great and noble school of music.”

-Cultural Crossroads interweaves DvoÅ™ák’s “American” Quartet and Quintet with these inspirational elements creating a vivid tapestry of cultural exchange.
-Bringing this story to life are world’s premier Kenneth Kellogg, bass, R. Carlos Nakai, Native flute, Will Clipman, world percussion, The Ciompi Quartet, and Pamela Freund-Striplen, curator/narrator/violist.
+Cultural Crossroads interweaves Dvořák’s “American” Quartet and Quintet with these inspirational elements creating a vivid tapestry of cultural exchange.